Sylvie D'Amours

 Sylvie D'Amours (born August 19, 1960) is a Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election.
-She represents the electoral district of Mirabel as a member of the Coalition Avenir Québec.
+She represented the electoral district of Mirabel as a member of the Coalition Avenir Québec.

 Early life

 D'Amours was born in the city of Malartic in the La Vallée-de-l'Or.

 Political career

 Prior to her election to the legislature, D'Amours was a municipal councillor in Saint-Joseph-du-Lac.

 She ran in Mirabel at the 2012 Quebec general election.

 She was elected to the National Assembly of Quebec in the 2014 election.
+D'Amours was re-elected in the 2018 general election and the 2022 general election.

-D'Amours was re-elected at the 2018 general election.
+She did not seek re-election in the 2026 general election.